|Songgwangsa Temple (Suncheon) (송광사 (순천))|

 |VisitKorea does not guarantee the quality of products or services introduced on its site and is not responsible for any direct or indirect losses resulting from use of said products or services.|

 Songgwangsa Temple has three great treasures: the Bisari Gusi, Ssanghyangsu, and Neunggyeonnansa.
 Bisari Gusi is a rice container that was made from a large tree.
-It was used to store the rice for monks, and because it was so large, it contained rice enough rice for 4,000 monks.
-Ssanghyangsu is two very large Chinese Juniper trees.
+It was used to store the rice for monks, and because it was so large, it contained enough rice for 4,000 monks.
+Ssanghyangsu refers to two large Chinese Juniper trees.
 Lastly, Neunggyeonnansa is a plate belonging to Songgwangsa Temple, and it was built with many intricate designs.
 Make time on your trip to see the many national treasures that are located here.

 |N/A (Open all year round)|